igorhrq/provision/README.md

-Vsftpd Installs on RHEL/Debian or based OS
+A Playbook, that installs the basic tools of an SysAdmin.
 =========

-This playbook will install vsftpd, will configure port 2120 with anonymous login on and local users of OS will works fine.
+This playbook will install on Debian the Chrome Browser, Emma (Remote MySQL), FileZilla, Java, PidGin, Pulse Secure, Remmina(Remote Desktop), Sublime Text, xFceTerm(terminal).

 Requirements
 ------------

-- OS Rhel based
-- OS Deb based
+- OS Debian (This playbook is developed for Debian native OS, but can work properly with Debian Based OS)

 Role Variables
 --------------